Stubo087/first-milestone-project/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 ## Tech Used

+* Balsamiq
+  * This was used to do the mockups for the web page.

 * Cloud9
   * This was the software that I used to write the html, css and Readme files.